kaiden-ong/INFO448-HelloAndroid/README.md

+# Extra Credit Part 2:
+## What is pointer location in the developer tools?
+Pointer location is under the "Input" section of developer tools.
+When toggles on, a bar appears at the top that tracks the x-y position of the pointer (where your finger is touching the screen).
+The position changes with as you move the pointer and draws the pointer path on the screen as well.

 # UW Homework: Hello Android
 This homework is designed to force you to ensure that the tools are correctly installed on your machine, and that you can: